This is for the loved ones of those with ADHD.

 He also prefers action to talk.
 It’s hard to keep his attention.

-As Thom Hartmann points out (The Edison Gene), those with ADHD constantly monitor the environment for what’s of high stimulation, with a swift ability to turn to these things.
+As Thom Hartmann, author of The Edison Gene, points out those with ADHD constantly monitor the environment for what’s of high stimulation, with a swift ability to turn to these things.
 If this high stimulation or need to act is lacking, they may shut down on you.
 Kind of like your computer going into sleep mode.
-When this happens, breathe and begin breakdancing or relax and remind yourself it’s nothing personal.
+When this happens, breathe and begin breakdancing (attention-getter!) or relax and remind yourself it’s nothing personal.
 Really.
 Their brains are just tuned to a different frequency.